astra-timinikey/eekhue-core/relationships/index.md

 {% include cta-box.html
    title="🌟 Want to Board the Voyage?" content="Be among the first to explore this new approach to relationship work.
-Sign up below to volunteer as a pair, family, or group." button_text="Apply to Volunteer" button_link="#signup" button_id="signup" %}
+Sign up below to volunteer as a pair, family, or group." %}

 {% include volunteer-signup-form.html %}